Crowdfunding: What It Is, How It Works, Types & Websites

 Examples of Crowdfunding

-Many crowdfunded ideas and businesses have blossomed into highly successful and profitable ventures.
-For instance, the Pebble Smartwatch, initially launched on Kickstarter, managed to raise over $20 million from more than 70,000 backers, becoming one of the most successful crowdfunding campaigns ever and sparking a revolution in the wearable tech industry.[14]
+Many crowdfunded ideas and businesses have turned into successful ventures.
+For example, the Pebble Smartwatch raised over $20 million from more than 70,000 backers on Kickstarter, becoming one of the most successful crowdfunding campaigns and changing the wearable tech industry.[10]

 The list of crowdfunded unicorns continues to expand as various businesses evolve into unicorn companies through the strategic use of crowdfunding.
 Brewdog via Crowdcube, LuggageHero through Seedrs, Revolut on Seedrs and Oculus VR on Kickstarter are renowned companies, now valued at over $1 billion, that initiated their paths with the aid of crowdfunding.